-Most interesting wonders of the Bahamas
+Most interesting landmarks of the Bahamas

 Below are listed the most amazing natural and man made landmarks of the Bahamas.